JasmineGWT/sprint-1/command-line.md

 10 commands used in a command line

-cd - Used to navigate through folders, paths, and directories ls - Used to list everything within a directory touch - Used to create a new empty file cp - Used to copy a file mv - Used to move a file rm - Used to remove a file cat - Used to view a file pwd - Used to identify your current directory rm -r - Used to remove a directory mkdir - Used to make a directory
+cd - Used to navigate through folders, paths, and directories. ls - Used to list everything within a directory. touch - Used to create a new empty file. cp - Used to copy a file. mv - Used to move a file. rm - Used to remove a file. cat - Used to view a file. pwd - Used to identify your current directory. rm -r - Used to remove a directory. mkdir - Used to make a directory.